BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-09-01-kubernetes-prescaling-we-open-source-our-solution.md

 This is the version we currently use in all our clusters.
 Let's quickly see how to implement the solution (you can find more details in the repo README).

-The prescaling-exporter is distributed with helm charts in order to install it in your cluster.
+The prescaling-exporter is distributed with helm charts in order to install it in kubernetes cluster.

 ### Prerequisites

-You must have the following bricks installed in your cluster:
+The following bricks must be installed in the k8s cluster:
    * `Prometheus` Stack or `Victoria Metrics Stack`
    * `Prometheus Adapter`